-The menu is expensive, so come hungry.
+The tapas menu is expansive, so come hungry.

-Spanish for “cover”, it originally referred to slices of bread, meat and cheese served atop a glass of wine or sherry to keep the flies out of your cocktail (or so the legend goes).
+Spanish for “cover”, tapas originally referred to slices of bread, meat and cheese served atop a glass of wine or sherry to keep the flies out of your cocktail (or so the legend goes).

-Now its anything served on a saucer-sized plate — from sushi to nachos.
+Now it’s anything served on a saucer-sized plate — from sushi to nachos.
 And folks, that ain’t tapas.

-At Bravas, it is best to order a few cold tapas and a few warm, along with bocadillos (or little sandwiches) That’s the whole point, sharing and tasting with your fellow eaters.
+At Bravas, it is best to order a few cold tapas and a few warm, along with bocadillos (or little sandwiches).
+That’s the whole point, sharing and tasting with your fellow eaters.
 We love roasted red beets with cinnamon, goat cheese toast, duck meatballs, long-cooked pork cheeks, foie gras with orange marmalade and the required Patatas Bravas–fried potatoes with spicy tomato sauce and aioli.

 Heartier dishes cooked on a flat griddle called a plancha include Monterey Calamari with lemon ($10.50), fresh Gulf prawns ($15), skirt steak with red onion marmalade, pimenton chicken thighs and smother pork riblets.

-Family style plates — appropriate for several eaters –include a whole crispy skin Mt.
-Lassen Trout ($32), Tomahawk coffee crusted certified Angus beef ($72) and fried chicken with mumbo sauce ($28)
+Family-style plates — appropriate for several eaters –include a whole crispy skin Mt.
+Lassen Trout ($32), Tomahawk coffee-crusted certified Angus beef ($72) and fried chicken with mumbo sauce ($28)